 - Privacy Notice for Staff

-- Privacy Notice for Study Applicants [PDF 393KB]
+- Privacy Notice for Study Applicants [PDF 526KB]

 - Privacy Notice for Research Participants [PDF 109KB]

 Queen Mary is obliged by law to send some data about students and staff to the Higher Education Statistics Agency (HESA).
 Please see HESA's collection notices for further details.
 Your HESA record will not be used in any way that affects you personally.
 Queen Mary staff should read HR's page.
 Disclosure may also be necessary in other circumstances such as a medical emergency or during the course of investigations being carried out by agencies such as the police.